 Physical and sensory development

 We recognise the therapeutic benefits of engaging with nature and staying active.
-Many of our pupils struggle with the emotional and social demands of formal PE teaching.
-Therefore pupils are given opportunities to access:
+Pupils are given opportunities to access:

 - Outdoor learning

 - Gym sessions / Boxing

 - Netball / Football